crazyquark/pysortinghat/README.md

 The Sorting Hat: a small python script for organizing your movies library.
 No GUI right now.
 Originally on github.com.

+For the record, only movie processing works now, the rest is WIP(TV shows for example)

 Requirements
 ------------
 Python and: